Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Manny Burruel over 3 years ago
+Manny Burruel about 4 years ago

 You let community organizers know just one day before this meeting that you will be voting today to allow cops to apply to work at OAT.
 This is unacceptable.
 If the civilian oversight policy doesn’t have independent investigations and community participation in the policy writing, Please delay the vote until they get it right.
 Something is NOT better than nothing when peoples lives are affected.